Website Access and Permissions Guide

 - Create and edit all content types, excluding courses and blocks

 - Publish all content types, excluding courses and blocks

 - View revisions and revert to revisions

 The super administrator is responsible for maintaining the overall functionality of the website.
-This responsibility resides with members of the Internet Team in the Office of Marketing & Communications.
+This responsibility resides with members of the Web Team in the Office of Marketing & Communications.